lequhung/cypress-iframe-testing/README.md

 ## Notes

-- Check the CSP for you app to allow iframe
+- Update the CSP to allow iframe
 - Restrict iframe content by setting attributes such as `referrerpolicy` `sandbox` and `allowpaymentrequest`
-- Write a wrapper for third-party lib if possible
+- Write a wrapper for a third-party component for a better mocking/testing experience